-While all three proposals are likely to improve economic efficiency in the market, for the reasons discussed in earlier Sections, the Abolition alternative is more likely to promote a more stable and transparent longer term environment compared to the Split Snowy Region and Southern Generators' Congestion Pricing proposals.
+While all three proposals are likely to improve economic efficiency in the market, for the reasons discussed in earlier Sections, the Abolition proposal is more likely to promote a more stable and transparent longer term environment compared to the Split Snowy Region and Southern Generators' Congestion Pricing proposals.
 The Commission considers that consumers would be expected to gain from these efficiency improvements in the longer term, through the creation of a more stable and transparent environment for future investment decisions.
-The Commission also considers that region boundary change resulting from to the Abolition alternative is consistent with the policy settings as set out by the MCE.
+The Commission also